ffineis/ffineis.github.io/blog/_posts/2020-03-26-tracking-data-changes-over-time.md

 <br>

-In this way, a record whose `end_date` is `NULL` indicates that this record is the currently *active* record, because it has yet to be superseded by a more recent version.
+In this way, we keep track of when exactly each version of a load was in effect.
+A record whose `end_date` is `NULL` indicates that this record is the currently *active* record, because it has yet to be superseded by a more recent version.

 While Type II changes add costs (e.g. need for a bigger server, cloud host wants more money more for storage), this strategy gives our client the ability to recreate each unique version of each load at any given point in time.
-But we have traded power for complexity, namely, in that we have made our table *more granular*.
+We have traded power for complexity, namely, in that we have made our table *more granular*.

 # Joining in time with Type II changes

 We'd like to set our client up with Type II enabled tables.
 But a problem has arisen.
-If we were previously joining two tables on a simple (primary key, foreign key) matching, and Type II changes duplicate each primary/foreign key for every distinct version of each record, then joining on keys will join every change in table 1 to every change in table 2!
+If we were previously joining two tables on a simple (primary key, foreign key) match, and if Type II changes duplicate each primary/foreign key for every distinct version of each record, then joining on keys will join every change in table 1 to every change in table 2!
 In data modeling, this is called a [cartesian](https://en.wikipedia.org/wiki/Cartesian_product) (or cross) join, and it's a bad thing if it's not intentional.

 Suppose we have some sample data that includes a load (`load_id 123`).
-This load is assigned to `lane_id 555`, but `load_id 123` had three different versions:
+This load is assigned to `lane_id 555`.
+This load has three different versions:

 1. `load_id 123` gets created on 3/27/2020 with the 'V' (short for "dry **v**an") transportation mode.
 2. This load's mode gets changed on 3/28/2020 to 'R' (short for "**re**frigerated").